Sunday, May 26, 2013

 How To Win

-Once your entry has been added, invite all your friends and family to like and repin your video!
+Once your entry has been added to the Film Festival board on Pinterest, invite all your friends and family to like and repin your video!
 Winners will be chosen by the public based on the number of YouTube likes, plus the number of Pinterest repins.
 Entries must be received by June 21st and voting will end on June 28th.

 Rules